w3f/polkadot-spec/docs/sect-finality.md

 #### Consensus Mechanism

 Role of various Actors in BEEFY:

+- Validators are expected to additionally:
+    1. Produce & broadcast vote for the current round.

-- Regular nodes are expected to:
+- Regular nodes perform the following tasks:
     1. Receive & validate votes for the current round and broadcast them to their peers.
     1. Receive & validate BEEFY Justifications and broadcast them to their peers.
     1. Return BEEFY Justifications for **Mandatory Blocks** on demand.
     1. Optionally return BEEFY Justifications for non-mandatory blocks on demand.

-- Validators are expected to additionally:
-    1. Produce & broadcast vote for the current round.

 A **round** is an attempt by BEEFY validators to produce a BEEFY Justification. **Round number** is simply defined as a block number the validators are voting for, or to be more precise, the Commitment for that block number.
 Round ends when the next round is started, which may happen when one of the events occur: